| SPECIAL REPORT WIMBLEDONYou cannot be serious.

 resembles a concert by The Wham, or whoever is topping

+the charts these days.
 It is not only tennis

 that offends, however.
 All games, other than football,